 - CW-333: Studio Writing and Production for the Recording Studio

-- CW-361: Sound Processing Applications for the Writer
+- CW-361: Mixing Concepts and Applications for Writers

 - CW-422: Advanced Production for the Writer